massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

     cd .\AdventureWorks.Web\
     ```

-1. At the command prompt, enter the following command, and then select Enter to run the .NET Core web application:
+1. At the command prompt, enter the following command, and then select Enter to run the .NET web application:

     ```
     dotnet run